white-paprika/CodeParadise/README.md

 <h1>CodeParadise | Laravel 10 Bookstore project (in progress)</h1>

-<p>This is my first and only major project that I started in August 2023.
+<p>This is my major Laravel project that I started in August 2023.
 The goal of the project is to delve into Backend Development.
 While working on CodeParadise I've gained knowledge and learned skills including:</p>

 <ul>
     <li>Using migrations, factories, and seeders for convenient database work (You can check DB in root directory -> DatabaseStructure.png)</li>